up

 Rapid Rehousing

-Rapid Rehousing (RRH) is an intervention program designed to help individuals and families to quickly exit homelessness, return to housing in the community, and not become homeless again in the near term.
-The core components of a rapid rehousing program are housing identification, move-in and rent assistance, and rapid rehousing...
+Rapid Rehousing (RRH) is a program designed to help individuals and families quickly exit homelessness, return to housing in the community, and gain stability in that housing.
+The core components of a rapid rehousing program are housing identification, up to 24 months of rental assistance, case management, and employment services....

 Read More